-Butternut can spread to open areas and therfore additional trees can grow as Phase 6 of the subdivision develops.
-As such, it is recommended that a butternut survey be completed prior to each development portion of Phase 6 of the development.
+Butternut can spread to open areas and therefore additional trees can grow as Phase 6 of the subdivision develops.
+As such, it is recommended that a butternut survey be completed prior to development of Phase 6 of the development.

 5.4 Habitat for Species at Risk & Significant Wildlife Habitat